mynguy/masksToPolygons/README.md

 # Mask to Polygon Conversion Script

-This script is designed to help users convert segmentation masks created through annotation tools, such as CVAT, into polygon .txt files in YOLO format.
-These files can be used to train models in YOLOv8 for image segmentation tasks.
+This script is tailored to assist CVAT users in converting segmentation masks created within the CVAT annotation tool into polygon .txt files formatted for YOLO.
+These files are specifically designed to facilitate training models with YOLOv8 for image segmentation tasks.

 ## What is YOLOv8?
 YOLOv8 is a state-of-the-art object detection and image segmentation algorithm.
 It stands for "You Only Look Once" and version 8 refers to the specific iteration of the YOLO algorithm.
 YOLOv8 is known for its speed and accuracy in detecting and segmenting objects within images.